mwpenny/kijiji-scraper/README.md

 ##### `Ad.toString()`

 Returns a string representation of the ad.
-This is just meant to be a summary and may omit information for brevity or change in the future.
-Access the `Ad`'s properties directly if you need them for comparisons, etc. The format is as follows:
+This is just meant to be a summary and may omit information for brevity or change format in the future.
+Access the `Ad`'s properties directly if you need them for comparisons, etc. The current format is as follows:
 ```
-[mm/dd/yyyy @ hh:mm] TITLE
+[MM/dd/yyyy @ hh:mm] TITLE
 URL
 * property1: value1
 * property2: value2